-ADA Public Facility Improvements Project: The City set aside a combined total of \$223,489 for the installation of ADA improvements throughout the City's Qualified Low/Mod Census Tracts.
-At the end of the PY, \$158,943 had been expended, and as of this report, a remaining \$120,052 was expended and the project completed.
+ADA Public Facility Improvements Project: The City set aside \$300,000 for the installation of ADA improvements throughout the City's Qualified Low/Mod Census Tracts.
+This project was put on hold but is expected to be bid in Spring 2023 to allow for construction plan refinement.